ISAITB/docs-tdl/source/testcase/index.rst

    specifications multiple matching test suites are found, one of them will be arbitrarily picked.
 To avoid such a scenario it is obvious that you should ensure test suites used to load shared resources can be uniquely identified.

-Regarding the ``type`` attribute, this needs to refer to an appropriate type from the GITB type system (see :ref:`test-case-types`).
-Given that in this case we are referring to a file being loaded, the types that can be used are:
+The ``type`` attribute is optional and defaults to ``binary`` denoting a general-purpose file (regardless of whether it is text-based or not).
+You would likely never need to set this explicitly, however if you choose to do so you can set it set as:

-* ``binary``: Load the artefact as a set of bytes without additional processing.
+* ``binary``: To load the artefact as a set of bytes without additional processing.
-* ``object``: Load the artefact as a XML Document Object Model.
-In this case it is best to also explicitly provide the ``encoding`` to consider.
+* ``object``: To load the artefact as a XML Document Object Model.
-* ``schema``: Load the artefact as a XML Schema or Schematron file.
-As in the ``object`` case it is best to explicitly provide the ``encoding`` to consider.
+* ``schema``: To load the artefact as a XML Schema or Schematron file.

+In case the file is text-based you also have the option of setting the ``encoding`` attribute to consider (by default set as ``UTF-8``).

 Regarding the path to the resource this is the resource's path within the test suite archive (with or without the test suite ID as a prefix).
-As an example consider the following test case fragment where a XML schema is loaded and set in the session context as a variable of type ``schema`` that is named "ublSchema".
+As an example consider the following test case fragment where a XML schema is loaded and set in the session context as a variable named "ublSchema".
 The path specified suggests that the file is named "UBL-Invoice-2.1.xsd" and exists in a folder within the test suite archive named "resources".
 This example also includes another input whose referenced resource is defined dynamically based on an external configuration parameter (at organisation level in this case).